A weighted one-level density of families of $L$-functions: Statement of main results

 we prove the following theorem. \begin{thm} Let us assume the Riemann Hypothesis and the ratio conjecture (see Conjecture \ref{ratioconj}).
 Let us consider a test function $f$, which is holomorphic throughout the strip $|\Im(z)|<2$, real on the real line, even and such that $f(x)\ll1/(1+x^2)$ as $x\to\infty$.
 Then, for $k\in\mathbb N$ and $k\leq 2$, we have

 \end{thm}

-For this unitary family, in the case $k=1$, in \cite{3.} we also develop an alternative method built on Hughes-Rudnick's technique in \cite{HR}, which allows to show (\ref{intro4.4}) unconditionally\footnote[5]{Neither the Riemann Hypothesis nor the ratio conjecture is required.
+For this unitary family, in \cite{3.} we also develop an alternative method built on Hughes-Rudnick's technique in \cite{HR}, which allows us to show (\ref{intro4.4}) unconditionally\footnote[6]{Neither the Riemann Hypothesis nor the ratio conjecture is required.
 However, this unconditional strategy works only for test functions whose Fourier transform's support is small enough.}.
-Moreover, the analogous of Theorem \ref{thm1LDunitary} can be proved in the random matrix theory setting without any assumptions, since the formula for the ratios of characteristic polynomials averaged over the unitary group is known unconditionally (see \cite[Theorem 4.1]{CFZratioconj} and also \cite{CFZsupersymmetry, HuckPutt}).
+Moreover, the analogue of Theorem \ref{thm1LDunitary} can be proved in the random matrix theory setting without any assumptions, since the formula for the ratios of characteristic polynomials averaged over the unitary group is known unconditionally (see \cite[Theorem 4.1]{CFZratioconj} and also \cite{CFZsupersymmetry, HuckPutt}).
 Therefore, denoting

+for the characteristic polynomial of $N\times N$ matrices $A$ and $\theta_1,\dots,\theta_N$ for the phases of the eigenvalues of $A$, we prove a result that is the random matrix analogy of Theorem 2.1, essentially with the same proof.
+When we work on the random matrix theory side, to ensure that the one-level density is well-defined, we need the test function to be $2\pi$-periodic.
+Hence, given $f:\mathbb R\to \mathbb R$ an even Schwartz function, we define